Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

 \subsubsection{Single mirror/glide plane}

 Here, we investigate the dispersion in a tangent plane whose normal lies in a single mirror plane.
+The dispersion in the plane close to the $\Gamma$ point can be written as \beq h_\bk = k_y \sigma_x - k_x \sigma_y \eeq with reflection acting as $M_x \cdot h_{k_x,k_y} \equiv \sigma_x h_{k_x,k_y} \sigma_x= h_{-k_x,k_y} $.
+Reflection symmetry implies that any mass term has the form $m_\bk \sigma_z \otimes \Gamma$, which necessarily vanishes at $k_x=0$ since it satisfies $m_{-k_x,k_y} = -m_{k_x,k_y}$.
+It is, therefore, not possible to gap-out the surface but it is possible to move the two Dirac cones apart by adding the $\T$-symmetric term $m_1 \sigma_x \tau_y$, which shifts the Dirac cones to $\bk = (0,\pm m_1)$ \cite{Hsieh12}.
 The glide case can be considered very similarly.
-The dispersion in the plane can be written as \beq h_\bk = k_y \sigma_x - k_x \sigma_y \eeq with reflection acting as $M_x \cdot h_{k_x,k_y} = \sigma_x h_{k_x,k_y} \sigma_x= h_{-k_x,k_y} $.
-Reflection symmetry implies that any mass term has the form $m_\bk \sigma_z \otimes \Lambda$, which necessarily vanishes at $k_x=0$ since it satisfies $m_{-k_x,k_y} = -m_{k_x,k_y}$.
-It is, therefore, not possible to gap-out the surface but it is possible to move the two Dirac cones apart by adding the $\T$-symmetric term $m_1 \sigma_x \tau_y$, which shifts the Dirac cones to $\bk = (0,\pm m_1)$.
+A surface glide symmetry has the form $M_x e^{i \bk \cdot \vec t}$ for some fractional translation $\vec t$.
+Thus, close to the $\Gamma$ point, mirror and glide act in the same way.